SelfMadeSystem/xinarow/README.md

 it on your local network (more than just localhost, i.e. 192.168.0.20 if your local ip is that).

-## License

-This project is licensed under the GNU Affero General Public License v3.0.
-The terms and conditions essentiall boil down to this (this is not legal advice):
-- You may use it any way you like
-- You may modify it under these conditions:
-    - Your modified copy must have the same license
-    - You must state the changes made
-    - You must disclose the source code of your project

-USE AT YOUR OWN RISK.
-I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPENS TO YOU OR YOUR COMPUTER.

 ## Contributing

 If you want to contribute, please read the [CONTRIBUTING.md](CONTRIBUTING.md)